rebeccapeltz/imagecon/README.md

 # ℹ️ Support

-During the workshop we'll be using [Discrod]() to communicate and share code and potentially files.
+During the workshop we'll be using [Discord]() to communicate and share code and potentially files.
 Since you'll be joining the Cloudinary Community Discord, you can get support at the various channels even after the event!

 # 👋 Your Instructors